julien/sencisho/README.md

 ### Usage
 `npm install -g sencisho`

-From the directory you want to server static files:
+From the directory you want to serve static files:

 `sencisho [options]`